anira-project/anira/docs/sphinx/logging.rst

 lock-free and the queue is multi-consumer, so this is safe beside the running drain thread; it means a real-time record may arrive on the failing caller's thread as well as on the drain thread, which the sink contract states.
-Releasing the last handler and ``anira_shutdown`` / :cpp:func:`anira::Context::shutdown` drain the queue as well.
+Releasing the last handler and ``anira_shutdown`` / :cpp:func:`anira::Core::shutdown` drain the queue as well.

 **Manual mode and WebAssembly.** With ``ANIRA_LOG_DRAIN_MANUAL`` there is no thread; the host pumps ``anira_drain_log`` (:cpp:func:`anira::InferenceHandler::drain_log` on the 2.x runtime,